 What we build at Atlassian Connect Week

 To bring teams together to deliver exceptional customer support.
 I’d say true magic happens when members of a team are REALLY in sync and understand precisely what they’re supposed to do.
 The problem is that oftentimes, the team is plagued with poor communication, sometimes because they simply don’t have the right tool or process.
-Then efforts are not well not focused to solving the customer issue and you get an angry customer at the end of that story.
+Then efforts are not focused in solving the customer issue and you get an angry customer at the end of that story.
 An angry customer is the last thing we want, right?

 With our Freshdesk & Trello integration, we’re solving the issue of Support teams not being in perfect sync with the people in charge of working out the problem, teams that don’t have direct access to the support platform but utilizes Trello to manage their workload.
-You can watch the demo we gave of our integration during the event right here.
+You can watch the demo we gave of our integration during the event right here:

-Our goal was to complete all the user flows required to install both applications on their respectives platform, then allowing users to create a ticket on Freshdesk and send it as a card on Trello.
+Our goal was to complete all the user flows required to install both applications on their respective platform, then allowing users to create a ticket on Freshdesk and send it as a card on Trello.
 But also to create a Freshdesk ticket from within a Trello card.
 It’s really simple, actually.
 We had a lot of questions to solve from both sides.
 Lucky for us, the right people were at the event.